 How to Throw a Party in Regency London

-When one imagines a party in London during the Regency era – like the soiree at which the Duke of Wellington learns of Napoleon’s escape in Napoleon in America – one tends to think of lavish rooms, pretty gowns and fancy dancing.
-Less thought is given to the work the hostess had to do to get her house ready for the party, which was considerable, even if she did have servants to help her.
+When one imagines a party in London during the Regency era – like the soiree at which the Duke of Wellington learns of Napoleon’s escape in Napoleon in America – one tends to think of lavish rooms, pretty gowns, and fancy dancing.
+Less thought is given to the work the hostess had to do to get her house ready for the party.
+This was considerable, even if she did have servants to help her.

 Types of parties

 Regency evening parties came in various guises, which “differ[ed] from each other rather in the amusements than in the manner of conducting them.”

 They consist of balls, at which…dancing alone is the amusement: – routs, which comprehend a crowd of persons in full dress assembled to pay their respects to the lady of the house, and to converse, occasionally, with such of their acquaintance as they may chance to encounter in the throng; – conversaziones, in which, as the term implies, conversation has the lead, but the tedium which this might occasion to some of the guests, by its unvaried continuance, is prevented by the occasional introduction of music and dancing: and card parties, which should be composed solely of those who take an interest in the only amusement they afford.
 (1)